wang-shun/flute/README.md

 * Global configuration
-   * Histogram configuration - this describes the constructor arguments used to create `Histograms` throughout the system
+   * Histogram configuration - this describes the constructor arguments used to create histograms throughout the system
       * `flute.histogram.maxValue=100000`
       * `flute.histogram.significantDigits=3`